zipoz89/FloatingIslandsGeneration/Readme.md

 This is an implementation of my graduation work for my College.

-The goal was to create a program in Unity that would generate 3D models of Floating Islands.
+The goal was to create a program in Unity that would randomly generate 3D models of Floating Islands.

 Here are some examples of islands generated using my project